apache/nuttx/configs/sim/README.txt

      This version has NO DISPLAY and is only useful for debugging NX internals in environments where X11 is not supported.
-There is and additonal configuration that may be added to include an X11- based simulated framebuffer driver:
+There is and additional configuration that may be added to include an X11- based simulated framebuffer driver:

        CONFIG_SIM_X11FB    - Use X11 window for framebuffer